 - I cannot find an 800-acre patent by a Jeremiah Rankin in the Pennsylvania patent records.
-If one exists, it must have been in an area that is no longer part of Pennsylvania, perhaps West Virginia or Ohio.
-I cannot find such a patent in those places, either.
-I am clearly missing something: surely, History did not imagine that patent.
+Perhaps it was in a part of Pennsylvania that is now in another state?
+I am clearly missing something.
+Surely, History did not imagine that patent.
 The will of Jeremiah who died in 1803 mentioned land in Ohio, but where?
 Perhaps somebody can point us to a source …

 - History says the four sons of Jeremiah #3 inherited that 800-acre tract.
 I have found only one will and estate record for a Jeremiah Rankin in Franklin: the Jeremiah who died in 1803 and had only one son, James Clark Rankin.
 I can’t find any relevant estate records for a second Jeremiah, who would (according to Annals and History) be Jeremiah #3.
 If anyone knows anything about the estate of second Jeremiah who died in Franklin, I’d love to hear about it.

 - I cannot find the four alleged sons of Jeremiah #3 in the Franklin records.
 I found only one Archibald (“Archie”) Rankin.
 He was easy to track.
 He was Archibald (1762 – 1845), a son of William and Mary Huston Rankin.
 If three brothers of Wildcard Jeremiah actually existed, they clearly got the heck out of Dodge early without bothering to leave significant tracks in the records.
 All of the David, William, James, and Archibald Rankins who appear in the Franklin Co. records can reasonably be accounted for without any “extras” left over.